Migrant Education Program (MEP)

 Are you currently working or seeking seasonal agricultural occupation?

-If you answered "Yes" to the questions above, please contact us!
+If you answered "Yes" to the questions above, please fill out this survey!
+A recruiter will connect with you.

 Check this out for admissions requirements and deadlines: